ArmandPhilippot/cretadoc/packages/eslint-config/README.md

 ### With Typescript

-In addition to this package, you should install some Typescript specific packages:
+You should install some specific packages in addition:

 ```
 pnpm add -D @typescript-eslint/parser @typescript-eslint/eslint-plugin typescript